Damjan Krnjević Mišković

 Damjan Krnjević Mišković joined the American Foreign Policy Council as a Visiting Scholar in December 2025.
 Since March 2020, he has resided in Baku, Azerbaijan, serving as a Professor of Practice at ADA University; Director for Policy Research, Analysis, and Publications at its in-house think-tank, the Institute for Development and Diplomacy (IDD); and Co-Editor of the university’s flagship quarterly policy journal, Baku Dialogues.
 He is also a Fellow at the Agora Strategy Institute, the in-house think-tank of the Agora Strategy Group, a strategic consultancy firm founded by Wolfgang Ischinger.

 Krnjević is a seasoned diplomat, political strategist, and crisis counselor who gained more than a decade of executive-level policymaking experience on both sides of the Atlantic before age 40.
-Previous positions include Executive Director and Senior Fellow of the Center for International Relations and Sustainable Development (CIRSD), a think-tank he co-founded in Belgrade in 2013, with a concurrent appointment as Editor of the journal Horizons; Senior Strategist and Chief Speechwriter for the Serbian Candidate for UN Secretary-General (2015-2016); Senior Special Advisor and Chief Speechwriter to the President of the UN General Assembly (2012-2013); and Senior Adviser and Chief Speechwriter to the Foreign Minister of Serbia (2007-2012), among other positions.
+Previous positions include Senior Strategist for the Serbian Candidate for UN Secretary-General (2015-2016); Senior Special Advisor to the President of the UN General Assembly (2012-2013); Senior Adviser to the Foreign Minister of Serbia (2007-2012), and Special Adviser to the President of Serbia (2004-2007).
+He has also served as Managing Editor of The National Interest (2002-2004) and Executive Director of the Center for International Relations and Sustainable Development (CIRSD), a think-tank he co-founded in Belgrade in 2013, with a concurrent appointment as Editor of the journal Horizons (2013-2020).